ckswilliams/modOpenREM/docs/index.rst

     :height: 105px
     :alt: OpenREM logo

-OpenREM is an opensource framework created for the purpose of radiation exposure monitoring.
+OpenREM is an opensource application for patient dose monitoring.
 The software is capable of importing and displaying data from a wide variety of x-ray dose related sources, and then enables easy export of the data in a form that is suitable for further analysis by suitably qualified medical physics personnel.